AlexanderMac/http-request-builder/README.md

 */
 ```

-This package builds a plain model from an object, which generates another [package](https://github.com/AlexanderMac/http-request-parser) (parse a plain http request, and creating an object model for it).
+This package builds a plain model from an object, which generates another [package](https://github.com/AlexanderMac/http-request-parser) (parsing a plain http request, and creating an object model for it).

 ## License
 This code available under the MIT License.